fractalwrench/portfolio/content/posts/the-machine-that-goes-ping.md

 apply plugin: "com.gradle.plugin-publish"
 ```

-And then we can configure the plugin with our project information through its extension:
+And then configure our project information through its extension:

 ```
 pluginBundle {